-One such revolution is the rise of microschools, which are emerging as a compelling alternative to homeschooling.
+As a result, microschools, are emerging as a compelling alternative to homeschooling.

-In this blog, we will delve into six reasons why microschools have gained popularity and why they offer a fantastic alternative for parents seeking something different.
+In this blog, I will discuss six benefits of microschools and why they offer a fantastic alternative for parents seeking something different.

 Microschools are known for their personalized approach to education.